 Crystal bowl by Anonymous from Western Europe (Milan?), beginning of the 17th century, Kremlin Museum.
 Presented by King Ladislaus IV Vasa to Tsar Alexei Mikhailovich in 1645.

-Salt cellar made by Sigismund III Vasa, 1610s, Treasury of the Munich Residence.
+Salt cellar of Sigismund III Vasa by Anonymous from Poland, 1610s, Treasury of the Munich Residence.

 Ciborium made by Sigismund III Vasa, before 1623, destroyed during World War II.